ArnaudBuchholz/ui5-test-runner/doc/legacy.md

   ![cmd_report](cmd_report.png)

-* The detailed test report is available from http://localhost:8080/_/report.html *(since it uses requests to load the details, the report **must** be open through a web server, don't try to open the .html from the file system... it won't work)*
+* The detailed test report is available in the report folder

   ![report](report.png)